 It’s been one year since many of us transitioned to remote work, and what a year it’s been.
 While we’ve all dealt with obstacles, setbacks and missteps, we’ve also seen tremendous innovation from all corners of the globe.
-It hasn’t been easy, but organizations across sizes and industries are paving the way for a new, more dynamic way of working.
+It hasn’t been easy, but organisations across sizes and industries are paving the way for a new, more dynamic way of working.

 So today, on the anniversary of a collective, worldwide shift toward a new future of distributed work, we’re announcing our very first Slack Spotlight Awards.
-It’s our way of recognizing ingenuity during tough times and inspiration through connection.
+It’s our way of recognising ingenuity during tough times and inspiration through connection.

 And the winners are…

-Iconic retailer Nike is receiving the Employee Experience Award for its sustained focus on digital transformation and employee experience.
+Iconic retailer Nike is receiving the employee experience award for its sustained focus on digital transformation and employee experience.

 When coronavirus first hit in early 2020, Nike quickly pivoted to adjust to new market conditions and the closure of many of its offices, expanding its use of Slack to help its teams stay connected and meet its ambitious product launch schedule.
 Without missing a beat, the sportswear brand shipped hundreds of new products in 2020, including the Air Jordan XI Jubilee and Air Jordan XI Adapt.

-At the heart of the company’s ongoing growth strategy is a focus on human-to-human connection, with both customers and employees.
+At the heart of the company’s ongoing growth strategy is a focus on human-to-human connection – with both customers and employees.

-Better still, the benefits of working in a channel-based platform extend beyond the boundaries of the organization.
+Better still, the benefits of working in a channel-based platform extend beyond the boundaries of the organisation.
 Nike employees are also using Slack to collaborate with external partners, such as creative agencies, contractors and vendors, using hundreds of shared channels to connect Slack instances.

 Nike is just getting started.
-With innovation in its DNA, there is little doubt the industry pioneer will continue to inspire its ranks and surpass expectations, no matter what challenges lie ahead.
+With innovation in its DNA, there is little doubt that the industry pioneer will continue to inspire its ranks and surpass expectations, no matter what challenges lie ahead.

-The New HQ Award: T-Mobile
+The new HQ award: T-Mobile

-This award spotlights a company that seamlessly adopted a digital-first approach in 2020, creating a digital HQ—in some cases, practically overnight—to empower its workforce from anywhere.
+This award spotlights a company that seamlessly adopted a digital-first approach in 2020, creating a digital HQ – in some cases, practically overnight – to empower its workforce from anywhere.

 To share critical updates and quickly triage questions, the consumer markets team uses a simple Slack form to solicit and answer questions about individual store reopening policies, compensation and safety guidelines in real time.
-Because store managers can receive responses in under two minutes, they’re able to update and enforce local guidelines and keep customers and employees safe.
+Because shop managers can receive responses in under two minutes, they’re able to update and enforce local guidelines and keep customers and employees safe.

 When it comes to new T-Mobile products, frontline employees often learn the details just days in advance, which generates a lot of questions.
 Before Slack, the only way to get answers was to file a ticket or call HQ support (which meant sitting on the phone with a long line of customers waiting).
-By implementing Slack support channels and user groups to mobilize the right people at the right time, experts can now answer questions in a matter of minutes.
+By implementing Slack support channels and user groups to mobilise the right people at the right time, experts can now answer questions in a matter of minutes.

 Slack Spotlight Awards by country

-The U.K. Public Sector Award winner: HM Revenue and Customs
+The UK Public sector award winner: HM Revenue and Customs

-The U.K.’s tax, payments and customs authority, HM Revenue and Customs (HMRC), is receiving the U.K. Public Sector Award for moving fast in Slack to help design, implement and deliver a number of digital services that allowed more than 12 million affected businesses and citizens to apply for financial support during the pandemic.
+The UK’s tax, payments and customs authority, HM Revenue and Customs (HMRC), is receiving the UK public sector award for moving fast in Slack to help design, implement and deliver a number of digital services that allowed more than 12 million affected businesses and citizens to apply for financial support during the pandemic.

-The U.K. Award winner: Gymshark
+The UK award winner: Gymshark

-An early adopter of influencer marketing, Gymshark is receiving the U.K. Country Award for using Slack to help its employees focus on the work that matters to them: ensuring that the company’s 12 million social-media followers and customers continue to go wild for its high-performance, Instagram-worthy sportswear.
+An early adopter of influencer marketing, Gymshark is receiving the UK country award for using Slack to help its employees focus on the work that matters to them: ensuring that the company’s 12 million social-media followers and customers continue to go wild for its high-performance, Instagram-worthy sportswear.

-With Slack, Gymshark has shifted communications out of siloed inboxes and into channels, making it easier for teams to find the information they need to get things done.
+With Slack, Gymshark has shifted communications out of siloed inboxes and into channels, making it easier for teams to find the information that they need to get things done.
 Rather than having to waste time searching through emails for the latest files, the most up-to-date information is at hand.
-Because the company has integrated the apps its people use every day into Slack, teams spend less time toggling between tabs and more time staying productive.
+Because the company has integrated the apps that its people use every day into Slack, teams spend less time toggling between tabs and more time staying productive.